What is a DPF Delete and Why You Need It

 Cons:

-Legality: DPF delete systems are not street legal in all areas due to emissions regulations, so be sure to check local laws before upgrading.
+• Legality: DPF delete systems are not street legal in all areas due to emissions regulations, so check local laws before upgrading.

-Required Tuning: For your DPF delete to perform optimally, proper tuning is a must for smooth and effective engine running.
+• Required Tuning: For your DPF delete to perform optimally, proper tuning is necessary for smooth and effective engine running.

 Is It Worth It?
-The DPF delete makes for a very excellent option should one want to squeeze increased power and efficiency out of one’s diesel truck.
-Easy but effective, it gets the truck breathing easier and hauling better while saving owners big money in maintenance later down the line.
-All too often, though, there are times that the legality needs consideration and, of course, tuning-along with this modification.
+The DPF delete makes for an excellent option to squeeze increased power and efficiency out of one’s diesel truck.
+Easy but effective, it gets the truck breathing easier and hauling better while saving owners big money in maintenance later.
+All too often, though, there are times that the legality needs consideration and, of course, tuning along with this modification.